E-learning Biostatistics for medical sciences, nursing science, health sciences and epidemiology.

 Q: As a teacher, can I keep track of the progress made by the course-participants?

 A: Yes, a teacher or administrator can view the progress made by all course participants.

 Q: What kind of software do you need to view the course?

 A: The course is web-based and can be accessed anywhere in the world via an internet connection and web browser, such as Chrome.
 You will need either SPSS or R installed on your computer to be able to carry out the practical exercises.

 Q: Who will provide technical support?

 A: For individual applicants, support is provided through the course forum and through the e-mail address email@example.com.

-The Clinical Research Unit (CRU), founded in 2006, is an academic research support department providing a range of services to clinical researchers in the AMC, such as data management, quality control, and methodological and statistical support.
+The Clinical Research Unit (CRU), founded in 2006, is an academic research support department providing a range of services to clinical researchers in the Amsterdam UMC, such as data management, quality control, and methodological and statistical support.

 SOWISO is founded in 2010 as a spin-off from the Technical University of Eindhoven.
 SOWISO develops state-of-the-art e-learning solutions for educational institutions and publishers.